Last updated on August 16th, 2017 at 09:53 am

 This is MY tree!
 Full of glitter and sparkle!

 I chose a theme of stars and silver glitter.
 It was a blast shopping for new ornaments and decor.
+Get directions on how to make this simple star ornament craft here.

 What you see on my tree all came from Michaels.
 They have some fantastic items to choose from now!
 Everywhere I walked in my local Michaels, I saw stars.